enaburekhan/healthymeals/README.md

 2. Cd into the cloned directory
 3. Install the required dependencies by using: `npm install`
 4. run `npm run start` to display the project on the browser

+**And to run the test on your local machine, follow these simple steps:**
+1. Install jest using `npm install --save-dev jest` if it's not already in the package.json.
+2. run `npm test`

 ## Author Details: